-What are the rules of wearing engagement rings?
+How to wear an engagement ring!
+Are there rules to wearing an engagement ring?
 Do they have to be followed, and which ones are made to be broken?
 And what about engagement traditions in other cultures around the world?
-We’re diving down the engagement ring rabbit hole and answering all these questions in today’s blog!
+We’re diving down the engagement ring rabbit hole and answering all these questions.

 The Traditional Way in the West - Left Is Best